The quantum solitons atomtronic interference device

-We analyse the interplay of barrier and interactions by monitoring the persistent current amplitude i.e. $ \max\{I(\Omega)\}$ - see Fig.\ref{fig:collapse}.
+We analyse the interplay beteween the barrier and interactions by monitoring the persistent current amplitude i.e. $ \max\{I(\Omega)\}$ - see Fig.\ref{fig:collapse}.
 We identify the emergence of two regimes, separated by the transition of the current from a single sawtooth to the $N$-times periodicity.
 At increasing interactions, the maximum of the current decreases and smaller sawtooths start to appear in the interval $\Omega/\Omega_0 = [0,1/2]$.
-In this regime the current is found to be a function of $\lambda/|U|$, with a clear data collapse shown in Fig.~\ref{fig:collapse}(c), indicating a non-trivial interplay of interaction and barrier strengths.
+In this regime the current is found to be a function of $\lambda/|U|$, with a clear data collapse shown in Fig.~\ref{fig:collapse}(c), indicating a non-trivial interplay between interaction and barrier strengths \cite{barber1983phase}.
+We note that for $N=\{5,\,6\}$ the collapse occurs with unaltered exponents $\beta$ and $\gamma$; while $I_c$ and $U_c$ display a weak $N$-dependence (see Supplemental).
 On the other hand, for large enough interactions a $N$-times periodicity is reached and the persistent current amplitude depends on $U$ and $\lambda$ separately, marking the break-down of the collapse.
 Finally, we also observe that at large barriers the energy band dispersion flattens and the gaps between energy bands increase, yielding again a breakdown of the collapse.